ddhogan/starfleeter/README.md

 $ bundle install
 $ rake db:migrate
 ```
-2. If you want some seed data to start with:
+2. Seed some data to start with:
 ```
 $ rake db:seed
 ```